 The Cider Ride

-This ride will take you through the woods on Maryland’s beautiful trails —a whole new world, accessible by bike, and right in your backyard!
 Three route choices mean you can ride for 10, 30, or 55 miles, enjoying fall-themed treats at pit stops along the way.
+Then, join us in Brookland for a post-ride celebration.

 As one of WABA’s Signature Rides, the Cider Ride helps further WABA’s mission and impact.
 The ride embodies the spirit of community and inclusion that is core to WABA’s mission of growing bicycling throughout the region.
 And, your registration fees support WABA’s advocacy, education, and outreach work that makes bicycling more safe, fun, and accessible around the region!